Why I need help:

 Here I will tell you about what I want, why I need it & what help has been given to me & the help I have sought

 The NHS doctors have either done all they can, or admit they don't know what's causing my symptom, so they can't help me.
 Therefore I need money for private treatment, to get some thing's I know would help but the NHS's budget can't afford.
-This includes items such as custom made splints and a wheelchair that fits my long slim body.
+This includes items such as custom made splints & specialist private consultations.
+I had to beg for money from strangers as the NHS was unable to give me a wheelchair that I was able to sit in for longer than 5-10 minutes.
 I also need private consultations with specialists that know about more rare conditions such as Ehlers Danlos and Postural Orthostatic Tachycardia Syndrome, and can suggest treatment so help lessen my symptoms and suffering.

 To achieve this I need your help.